Tag Archives: Historic Holidays

 This is where the town failed the tourists.
 There was not enough to keep everyone occupied and by noon everything was closing on the Green and even the Historical Society had to run an extra hayride for the people that wanted to go on it.
 People just left town after lunch.
 Maybe the town wanted it that way, but I think they really lost an opportunity to make more money for the town had they kept the activities until into the early evening.
 Bad marketing!

-I went back to my room for the rest of the day and relaxed.
+In 2016, I went back to my room for the rest of the day and relaxed.
 By the time I went out for gas and something to eat by 8:15pm, the place was dead and back to being the sleepy little town it had been before.
 I went to McDonald’s for a snack because that was all that was open by 9:00pm.
 Even the next morning when I left, it was a really sleepy town.
+Since Groundhog’s Day fell on a Tuesday, people went back to work the next day.

-Overall, it was an interesting event, and you should experience it once.
+Overall, Groundhog’s Day here was an interesting event, and you should experience it once.
 It is more exciting than the movie even though Punxsutawney could use some sprucing up.
 Still, it is a classic American event where TV does not capture the fun of it.

 One of my favorite scenes of the film:

-I have not had much of a chance to return to Punxsutawney, PA since 2016 but in 2019 and 2020 I went to the Staten Island Zoo to see Staten Island Chuck, the other famous Groundhog and their festival.
-It was closed in 2021 due to COVID but here is the blog on it:
+I have not had much of a chance to return to Punxsutawney, PA since 2016 but in 2019 and 2020 I went to the Staten Island Zoo to see Staten Island Chuck, the other famous Groundhog and their festival and then it was “Edwina of Essex” at the Turtle Back Zoo in 2022 and 2023.
+Groundhog’s Day was canceled in 2021 due to COVID but I’m back in 2024.

 Day One Hundred and Thirty-One: Visiting Staten Island Chuck at the Staten Island Zoo: